PipeWire/pipewire/doc/tutorial6.md

 server for us.

 We can now listen for events by adding a listener.
-We're going to listen to the info event on the client object that is emited right after we bind to it or when it changes.
+We're going to listen to the info event on the client object that is emitted right after we bind to it or when it changes.
 This is not very different from the registry listener we added before: